KatieJane07/final-project/proposal.md

 ## Nice to Have
 - blinking switches frame
-- some sort of animation
+- html website
 - eye tracking movement, more than just blinking
 - some sort of customization
+- some sort of animation
 - Choose your own adventure elements

 ## Storyline ideassss